Atypos.family

 Who should be in the meeting

-Ideally: you, the classroom teacher, the special education coordinator, and (if there is one) the paraprofessional.
-If your child sees an OT, SLP, or psychologist, ask for a written brief before the meeting — that way external professionals join the conversation even without being in the room.
+Ideally: you, the classroom teacher, the special education coordinator, and the paraprofessional.
+If your child sees an OT, SLP, or psychologist, ask for a written brief before the meeting.

 Re-evaluation isn't failure